natoftheboonies/cte-plan-2/README.md

   - V120505: Food Production and Services
   - V200493: Culinary Arts

-Depends on [openpyxl](https://pypi.org/project/openpyxl/) to read the spreadsheet. run `vcode.py` to generate `vcode.json` from the spreadsheet.
+run `vcode.py` to generate `vcode.json` from the spreadsheet.

+Note: Depends on [openpyxl](https://pypi.org/project/openpyxl/) to read the spreadsheet.

 And then since you have python:

-run: `python -m http.server`
+1. run: `python -m http.server`
-and visit: `open http://localhost:8000/vcode.html` to see 'em all.
+2. visit: `open http://localhost:8000/vcode.html` to see 'em all.